 Remodeling a kitchen can be very exciting, as well as very overwhelming.
 Between finding the right appliances, choosing cabinets and picking tile and flooring combinations, there are so many decisions that need to be made.
 Today we are here to help make one of those decisions a little bit easier.

 Kitchen Countertops.
 There are literally dozens of materials and thousands of colors to choose from.
 We have narrowed down to the seven most common options that you cannot go wrong with.

 1. Stainless Steel

 - What is it?
 Sheets of metal that are fitted to your unique kitchen layout.

 - Why?
-Chefs love how they are antimicrobial and super easy to clean.
+Stainless steel countertops add an modern and industrial spin on a kitchen design.
+Chefs especially love how they are antimicrobial and super easy to clean.

-- Downfall: Metal will scratch and etch over time.
+- Downfall: The metal will scratch and etch over time.

 2. Butcher Block

 - What is it?
 These gorgeous tops are made from hardwoods like maple that is planed and sealed.